What Are My Options for Treatment?

 - What other health conditions you have

-- The response to any previous treatments for Hepatitis C
+- Your response to any previous treatments for Hepatitis C

 Acute (short-term) Hepatitis C